Toric rings, inseparability and rigidity: Introduction

 \section{Introduction}

-In this paper we study infinitesimal deformations and unobstructed deformations of toric rings which preserve the toric structure, and apply this theory to edge ideals of bipartite graphs.
+In this paper we study infinitesimal deformations and unobstructed deformations of toric rings which preserve the toric structure, and apply this theory to edge rings of bipartite graphs.
 Already in \cite{A1} and \cite{A2}, infinitesimal and homogeneous deformations of toric varieties have been considered from a geometric point of view.
-The view point of this paper is more algebraic and does not exclude non-normal toric rings, having in mind toric rings which naturally appear in combinatorial contexts.
-This aspect of deformation theory has also been pursued in the papers \cite{AC2},\cite{AC1} and \cite{ABHL} where deformations of Stanley-Reisner rings attached to simplicial complexes were studied.
+The viewpoint of this paper is more algebraic and does not exclude non-normal toric rings, having in mind toric rings which naturally appear in combinatorial contexts.
+This aspect of deformation theory has also been pursued in the papers \cite{AC2},\cite{AC1} and \cite{ABHL}, where deformations of Stanley-Reisner rings attached to simplicial complexes were studied.

+Due to the lack of a suitable reference in which the basics of deformation theory are presented in algebraic terms, we give in the first two sections a short introduction to deformation theory.

 Let $K$ be a field.
-The infinitesimal deformations of a finitely generated $K$-algebra $R$ are parameterized by the elements of the cotangent module $T^1(R)$ which in the case that $R$ is a domain is isomorphic to $\Ext_R^1(\Omega_{R/K}, R)$, where $\Omega_{R/K}$ denotes the module of differentials of $R$ over $K$.
+It will be shown that the infinitesimal deformations of a finitely generated $K$-algebra $R$ are parameterized by the elements of the cotangent module $T^1(R)$, which in the case that $R$ is a domain is isomorphic to $\Ext_R^1(\Omega_{R/K}, R)$.
+Here $\Omega_{R/K}$ denotes the module of differentials of $R$ over $K$.
 The ring $R$ is called {\em rigid} if $T^1(R)=0$.
-We refer the reader to \cite{SBook} for the theory of deformation.
+We refer the reader to \cite{SBook} for a further study of deformation theory.

+In this article we focus on deformations of toric algebras.
+They may be viewed as affine semigroup rings.
 Let $H$ be an affine semigroup and $K[H]$ its affine semigroup ring.
 We are interested in the module $T^1(K[H])$.
 This module is naturally $\ZZ H$-graded.
 Here $\ZZ H$ denotes the associated group of $H$ which for an affine semigroup is a free group of finite rank.
 For each $a\in \ZZ H$, the $a$-graded component $T^1(K[H])_a$ of $T^1(K[H])$ is a finite dimensional $K$-vector space.